jmcph4/jetkit/src/ses/README.md

 Options:
-  -q, --quiet               Do not write to standard output -d, --display-public-key  Display the public key instead of the Ethereum address -i, --in <IN>             Path to private key
+  -q, --quiet               Do not write to standard output -d, --display-public-key  Display the public key instead of the Ethereum address -a, --human-readable      When reading or writing private keys, interpret them as 0x-prefixed UTF-8-encoded hexadecimal strings (unless `--no-hex-prefix` is specified)
+  -b, --no-hex-prefix       When reading or writing private keys in human-readable, hexadecimal form, do not use 0x-prefixes -i, --in <IN>             Path to private key
   -h, --help                Print help
   -V, --version             Print version